 FOREWORD

-This Indian Standard (Third Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Lubricants And their Related Products Sectional Committee had been approved by the Petroleum, Coal and Related Products Division Council.
+This Indian Standard (Third Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Lubricants and their Related Products Sectional Committee had been approved by the Petroleum, Coal and Related Products Division Council.

 Quenching is a type of metal heat treatment process, which involves the rapid cooling of a metal to adjust the mechanical properties of its original state.
 Quenching operation is generally carried out in a media, such as (a) water; (b) fatty oils, mineral oils and mixtures of fatty and mineral oils; and (c) molten lead and molten salt baths.
 The selection of quenching media depends upon the metal used, the hardness and other properties that the metallic article is desired to attain.
 The important characteristics of a quenching medium are: (a) the rate of transfer of heat from the metal to the medium, and (b) the ability of the medium to resist change in its properties due to frequent contact with the glowing metal.

 This standard was first published in 1964 and subsequently revised in 1974 and 1980.
-In the second revision, the requirements for ash, pour point, flash point, viscosity, volatility, and resistance to oxidation for the various grades of oils were modified.
+In the second revision, the requirements for ash, pour point, flash point, viscosity, volatility and resistance to oxidation for the various grades of oils were modified.
 An additional requirement for viscosity index for compounded and additive type oils was added.
-In addition to the physico-chemical requirements, a performance test based on GM Magnetic Quenchometcr was also included.
+In addition to the physico-chemical requirements, a performance test based on GM magnetic quenchometcr was also included.

-This third revision has been brought out to keep pace with the latest technological developments and international practices.
-In this revision, the following major changes have been made:
+This revision has been brought out to keep pace with the latest technological developments and international practices.
+In this revision, the following major changes have been incorporated:

 Amendment 1 published in 1993 has been incorporated;